102vansh/scholarship-portal/README.md

 4. Start the frontend development server:
    ```
-   npm start
+   npm run dev
    ```
-   The frontend should now be accessible at `http://localhost:3000`
+   The frontend should now be accessible at `http://localhost:5173`

 ### Database Setup